slammayjammay/hyper-postprocessing/README.md

 	]
 }
 ```

-The entry file should export the effect(s) you want to add to your terminal window.
-It can export any one of these options:
+### Entry file

+The entry file will be required at Hyper startup.
+The exported object will be parsed and passed to [`postprocessing`](https://github.com/vanruesc/postprocessing), which handles all effect rendering.
+Reading the [postprocessing wiki](https://github.com/vanruesc/postprocessing/wiki) is highly recommended to understand how the Effect Composer works.
+Any one of these options is acceptable:

 1. A string, assumed to be a fragment shader.
 An [Effect](https://github.com/vanruesc/postprocessing/wiki/Custom-Effects) will be created with the given string, and will then be incorporated into an [EffectPass](https://vanruesc.github.io/postprocessing/public/docs/class/src/passes/EffectPass.js~EffectPass.html).

 2. An object specifying `vertexShader`, `fragmentShader`, or `pass`.
 If `fragmentShader` is present, the same steps in option 1 will be taken, giving `vertexShader` if present.
 If `pass` is present, that pass will be added to the EffectComposer (must be a valid instance of a [postprocessing Pass](https://vanruesc.github.io/postprocessing/public/docs/class/src/passes/Pass.js~Pass.html)).